Municipal Corporation (Pakistan)

-The Metropolitan Corporation (MC) (Urdu: بلدیہ عظمی) is a municipal authority established under the local governments in Pakistan.
+The Municipal Corporation (MC) (Urdu: بلدیہ عظمی) is a municipal authority established under the local governments in Pakistan.
 According to Local Governments Act of Punjab, Sindh, Khyber-Pakhtunkhwa, Balochistan, Gilgit-Baltistan, and Azad Jammu and Kashmir, the Metropolitan Corporation is a corporate entity with perpetual succession, a seal, and the authority to purchase, keep, and engage into any contract as well as to bring and receive legal actions.

-There are four Metropolitan Corporations in Pakistan and the Mayor is the head of each Metropolitan Corporation.
+There are many Municipal Corporations in Pakistan and the Mayor is the head of each Municipal Corporation.